as

 Cause: App removal required for testing or cleanup purposes.

-Solution: Run uninstall command:
+Solution: Run the uninstall command:

 Copied to clipboard.